Benefits and Limitations

 Participating in this process can be difficult: it requires that people tolerate ambiguity, constructively deal with conflict, let go of their own ideas, and embrace someone else’s suggestion.
 Choose a safe, comfortable environment; don’t rush the process and allow for enough time; and involve a skilled ScrumMaster or coach who helps you guide people through the process.

-One of the challenges of a consensus-based approach is to understand if you have found an inclusive solution and reached agreement, or if you need to continue the process and do more work.
+One of the challenges of an unanimity-based approach is to understand if you have found an inclusive solution and reached unanimous agreement, or if you need to continue the process and do more work.
 An agreement scale helps you with this.

 The scale above shows five gradients of agreement.
-The range from whole-hearted endorsement to vetoing the proposal.
+The range from whole-hearted endorsement to serious disagreement.
 You can use more gradients if you wish to, but I find that in practice five, the options above are sufficient.

 With your scale in place, ask everyone to express how much they agree.
 A technique commonly used on an agile teams is the fist of five.
 Individuals express their agreement by showing the appropriate number of fingers, for example, five fingers for whole-hearted endorsement and one finger for veto.
 An alternative I like to use is asking people to dot-vote and stick or draw a dot underneath the appropriate number, which nicely visualises the group’s level of agreement.